hnaderi/edomata/docs/tutorials/0_getting_started.md

 val d6 = d5 >> d3
 ```

-you can also use for comprehensions:
+You can also use for-comprehension:

 ```scala mdoc:to-string
 val d7 = for {
   i <- Decision.pure(1)